India–Malawi relations: Indian foreign aid

+India dispatched 1,000 metric tonnes of rice on 9 March 2026, from Nhava Sheva Port to support the drought affected communities in Malawi because of current worsening conditions in food security in Malawi, reinforcing to commitment to food security and humanitarian assistance.
+This was done following the drought caused by the El Niño effect.
+In a social media post, Indian External Affairs' spokesperson Randhir Jaiswal said that the consignment is a reiteration of India’s continued commitment to supporting partners in the Global South and advancing the spirit of South-South cooperation.

 In 2009, India provided tractors, disc harrows, heavy earth moving machinery, graders, bull dozers and other equipment worth $22.91 million to the Government of Malawi.
 India announced a $19.93 million project to construct cotton ginneries at Ngabu, Ngara and Balaka in 2009.
 The plants were opened in 2012 and transferred to the Government of Malawi.
 Each plant has an output of 250 bales (1 bale = 250 kg) of cotton per day.
 India began construction of petrol and diesel fuel storage facilities at Lilongwe, Mzuzu and Blantyre in March 2013 at a cost of $26.75 million.
 The facilities were commissioned and transferred to Malawi in October 2016.

 India provided Malawi a grant of $5 million in January 2010.
 It also supplied science and laboratory equipment, and medical equipment worth $3 million to the Government of Malawi. $1 million of tractors and implements was gifted to Malawi in August 2015, and a grant of $1 million was provided to set up a Business Incubator Centre in Malawi.
 India donated $1 million worth of essential medicines on 1 July 2015 towards disaster relief operations, and also donated medicines and tent ridges to the Malawi Department of Disaster Management in September 2016.
 The Indian government provided another $1 million grants in response to State of Disaster declared by the President of Malawi in 2016.

 India spent $8.46 million to construct dal processing plants in Liwonde and Luchenza.
 Construction on the plants began and in September 2015, and both were commissioned by July 2016.
 The country spent $33.64 million to construct a sugar processing plant in Salima, the sugarcane producing district of Malawi.
 Construction of the Salima Sugar plant began in March 2013 and was completed in October 2015.
 The plant consumes 1250 metric tons of sugarcane in 8 hours of operations.
 In the first two months since operations began, the plant produced 300 tons of sugar.

 Citizens of Malawi are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 India has also transferred technology to Malawi under the ITEC programme.

 India is a preferred destination for Malawians seeking medical treatment.
 Indian hospitals such as Artemis Hospital in Gurgaon, Kokilaben Dhirubhai Ambani Hospital & Medical Research Institute and Fortis Hospitals have introduced specific arrangements to cater to citizens of Malawi.